 - No regular income stream post-retirement

-Post your retirement, your fixed stream of income may stop, and you will still have to manage the expenses.
+Post your retirement, your fixed income stream may stop, and you will still have to manage the expenses.
 Some expenses may be crucial in the form of medical needs.
 Savings could help you to meet your retirement needs.

-Well, if you observe, we have mentioned 6 reasons instead of 5.
-The extra reason is nothing but the return against your investment of time to read this article.
+If you observe, we have mentioned 6 reasons instead of 5.
+The extra reason is nothing but the return on your investment of time to read this article.